-Messages are used by us in a broad fashion.
+Messages are used in a broad based.
 In this thesis, we refer to the term "message" as formatted information that coordinates between source and destination software application entities.
 The content (or payload) of a message are comprised of diverse data types, such as image files, text documents, and audio/video streams.

-With the advent of the Web and increasing complexity of software applications, there are compelling reasons as to why it is important to deploy messaging as the communication scheme for Web-based applications, which we will elaborate in the following perspectives: Web applications and communication features, Internet structure, and IP traits and limitations.
+With the augment of Web and increasing complex of software applications, there are compelling reasons as to why it is important to deploy messaging as the communication scheme for Web-based applications, which we will elaborate in the following perspectives: Web applications and communication features, Internet structure, and IP traits and limitations.